borbelyattila11/ImageSignal/JPEG Compression.md

 This separation helps compressing the chrominance components more heavily since the human eye is less sensitive to color details than brightness.

 ## The Discrete Cosine Transform (DCT)
-**DCT** Discrete Cosine Transform (DCT) applied to 8x8 blocks in the JPEG algorithm.
+**DCT** Discrete Cosine Transform (DCT) transforms spatial data (pixel intensity values) into frequency data, applied to 8x8 blocks in the JPEG algorithm.
 It converts spatial-domain pixel values into frequency-domain coefficients.
 The higher frequencies, which correspind to fine details are typically quantized more aggressively, leading to compression.

+Just before DCT we subtract 128 from each pixel value for each channel to make the value range from -128 to 127, this helps for the DCT cause it is more effective when working with values centered around zero.
+Centering helps achieve better energy compaction where the most of the image's energy is captured in the low-frequency DCT coefficients, since the DCT basis functions are symmteric around zero.
+Using DCT, for each channel, each block of 64 pixels can be reconstructed by multiplying a constant set of base images by their corresponding weight values and then summing them up together.

 ## Quantization
 Quantization reduces the precision of the DCT coefficients by dividing them element-wise by a predefined **quantization table** and rounding the results.
 This step introduces loss but essential for achieving significant compression.